Ask a doctor about a prescription for BEACITA 60 mg HARD CAPSULES

 1.90 m | 101 kg |

-Having overweight increases the risk of developing various serious health problems, such as diabetes or heart disease.
-These conditions may not make you feel bad, so you should consult your doctor to have a general check-up.
+Being overweight increases the risk of developing various serious health problems, such as diabetes or heart disease.
+These conditions may not make you feel unwell, so you should see your doctor for a general check-up.

 How Beacita works

-The active ingredient of Beacita (orlistat) is designed to target the fat in your digestive system.
-Prevents about a quarter of the fat you take in meals from being absorbed.
-This fat will be eliminated from your body in the feces (see section 4).
-Therefore, it is essential that you follow a low-calorie and low-fat diet to control these effects.
-If you do, the action of the capsules will help you in your efforts, helping you to lose more weight than just with diet.
+The active ingredient of Beacita (orlistat) is designed to target fat in your digestive system.
+It prevents about a quarter of the fat you eat from being absorbed.
+This fat will be eliminated from your body in your feces (see section 4).
+Therefore, it is essential that you follow a low-calorie and low-fat diet to control these diet-related treatment effects.
+If you do, the action of the capsules will help you in your efforts to lose more weight than just with diet.
 For every 2 kg you lose just with diet, Beacita could help you lose up to 1 kg more.

 Do not take Beacita